HusseinHroub/DiscordBottu/README.md

 Purpose: This bot is designed to track player statistics in League of Legends and Valorant and share notable achievements in a Discord server.

 Key Features:

-Statistics Tracker: The bot can fetch and display player stats, including kills, deaths, assists, win rates, and KDA, from the League of Legends and Valorant APIs.
+- Statistics Tracker: The bot can fetch and display player stats, including kills, deaths, assists, win rates, and KDA, from the League of Legends and Valorant APIs.<br>

-Announcement of Great Moments: The bot can announce significant moments in-game, such as penta kills, win streaks, and high kill games, in the Discord server.
+- Announcement of Great Moments: The bot can announce significant moments in-game, such as penta kills, win streaks, and high kill games, in the Discord server.<br>

 Commands: